ANDREWOLAITANTOLUTAIWO/Feature-Selection/README.md

 Creating features involves creating new variables which will be most useful in the predictive model.
 Three new features were created: shortest distance, height difference, and LULC type.
 It is necessary to create these features for the following reason: Shortest distance, height difference and LULC type add geospatial variables to the dataset.

 Shortest distance (that is, distance of each household to the nearest functional water point) was derived in ArcMap® from the raw coordinates of the households and water points.
-As shown in Figure 2, shortest distance was generated using the Near tool among the Analysis tools in the ArcToolbox.
+Shortest distance was generated using the Near tool among the Analysis tools in the ArcToolbox.

-Elevations of each household location and its nearest water point were extracted from Digital Elevation Model in ArcGIS ® using the Extract by Mask tool among the Extraction tools under the Spatial Analysis toolbox in the ArcToolbox (shown in Figure 3).
+Elevations of each household location and its nearest water point were extracted from Digital Elevation Model in ArcGIS ® using the Extract by Mask tool among the Extraction tools under the Spatial Analysis toolbox in the ArcToolbox.
 The difference of the corresponding extracted elevations gives the height difference between each household location and its nearest water point.

 Land use land cover (LULC) type for each household location was generated from LULC map in ArcGIS® using the Extract Values to Point tool among the Extraction tools under the Spatial Analysis toolbox in the ArcToolbox.
-This is depicted in Figure 3.
 It is interesting to see that only two LULC types were in the study area – built area and bare ground.

 Volume of water consumed in litre per day for dry and wet season, represented by January and July respectively, were derived for each respondent.
 A dataset consisting of 1200 observations was derived for each season of the year, so that there is a dataset for dry season and another dataset for wet season.